oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

     of the client at A-AS with the client's ID at H-AS.
 Therefore, the browser receives a redirection (`303 See Other`) with a Location header pointing to `https://honest.as.example/authorize?response_type=code&client_id=7ZGZldHQ`
- 4. The user authorizes the client to access her resources at H-AS.
-(Note that a vigilant user might at this point detect that she intended to use A-AS instead of H-AS.
+ 4. The user authorizes the client to access their resources at H-AS.
+(Note that a vigilant user might at this point detect that they intended to use A-AS instead of H-AS.
 The first attack variant listed below avoids this.)
 H-AS issues a code and sends it (via the browser) back to the client.